 This exercise puts a bit of perspective on your purchase.

-The LP1417GSR is about $200 cheaper at the cash register.
-But at a yearly cost of $50, its only about $20 cheaper per year to own than the LP1419IVSM.
+The Black + Decker BPACT14WT is about $200 cheaper at the cash register.
+But at a yearly cost of $45, it's less than $20 cheaper per year to own than the Duo.

-Both units and really all portable AC units on the market have very similar build quality and so offer very similar durability.
+Both units and really most portable AC units on the market have very similar build quality and so offer very similar durability.
 Thus, you can expect an approximate life of 10 years no matter which specific model you buy (there are of course outliers, but this applies to the vast majority of models on the market).